alkamishra19/final_projects/README.md

 ### Hypothesis 2 :
 Relationship between income and age is stronger than that between income and education.

+Analysis : An analysis between income , age and education helped us to determine that there is a stronger correlation between income and education than between income and age.
+Income and education together as an entity determine the chances of attrition.

 Box plots representing data from the adult dataset as per age vs income and education vs income
 ![Education vs Attrition](https://github.com/kunalpachori/final_projects/blob/master/Analysis/Analysis_2_1.png)
 ![Education vs Attrition](https://github.com/kunalpachori/final_projects/blob/master/Analysis/Analysis_2_2.png)